-Whether it be gaining a new family member or drawing strength from the members that have already been there for them through thick and thin, participants seem to share the idea that whether they’re miles away or within driving distance- having a family to rely on will always be something that’s irreplaceable, especially in those trying moments in life.
-With this experiment came the realization that family comes in many forms- from immediate family, to friends, unions and clubs, and those people who share the same interests with each other.
+First of all, family.
+Whether it be gaining a new family member or drawing strength from the members that have already been there for them through thick and thin, participants seem to share the idea that whether they’re miles away or within driving distance- family is important.
+Because having a family to rely on will always be something that’s irreplaceable.
+Especially in those trying moments in life.
+With this experiment came the realization that family comes in many forms- from immediate family, to friends, unions and clubs.
+Even those people who share the same interests with each other.

-From giving birth, to marriages, a lot of Bostonians and non-Bostonians alike seem to be very family-oriented and know that their pillar of strength comes from special individuals in their lives.
+From giving birth, to marriages, a lot of Bostonians and non-Bostonians alike seem to be very family-oriented.
+They know that their pillar of strength comes from special individuals in their lives.

 Our accomplishments in life are another driving force, whether big or small, personal or public.
 Through finding the sheer will power to keep going, to even staying sober all throughout the year or graduating- these small victories in life and the milestones that people accomplish are the main proponents as to why participants can successfully say that they made it through the year.